 Usually, microservices applications contain many services that are accessible by different clients and systems.
 It exposes them to many security risks since it’s hard to monitor every single service.

-That’s why you can deploy an API Gateway that handles, monitors and scans all incoming traffic before it is passed to the target service.
+That’s why you can deploy API Gateways that handle, monitor and scan all incoming traffic before it is passed to the target service.
 It will act as a point of entry for all requests

 Secure your communication